GoyaPtyLtd/BaseElements-Plugin/BUILDING.md

     git clone https://github.com/GoyaPtyLtd/BaseElements-Plugin-Libraries.git
     git clone --depth 1 --branch development https://github.com/GoyaPtyLtd/BaseElements-Plugin.git

-As a one off, on ubuntu 20, you need to reconfigure clang so that the command line tools can find the correct binaries.
+As a one off, you need to reconfigure clang so that the command line tools can find the correct binaries.
+We've provided a script to do this automatically for clang-18.

-    cd BaseElements-Plugin-Libraries/scripts/install
+    cd ~/source/BaseElements-Plugin-Libraries/scripts/install
     sudo ./update-alternatives-clang.sh

 If you didn't previously build the libraries or otherwise download a prebuilt library package :